boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 As you can see, we are generating smaller regions in order to reduce the amount of collisions checkings.
 This is a gif that shows how it works in real time.

 <p align="center"><img src="https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling/blob/master/docs/images/quadtree_example.gif?raw=true"></p>

+We do not put these objects that remain on the lines in any of the child quadrants but we leave them in the parent quadrant.
+Therefore each quadrant must check if its objects collide with the objects of its child nodes.
+If a Quadtree that is not a leaf node contains an object, we can say that said object is in one of the lines that subdivides it.

+This is all with this small implementation we will save a lot of calculations and checks and we will make our game more fluid.
+I leave you a video with an example implemented in SFML.

 #### Quadtree in C++